quinnpertuit1/prolabelv2/README.md

 ### Tutorial

-We prepared a NER annotation tutorial, which can help you have a better understanding of doccano.
+We prepared a NER annotation tutorial, which can help you have a better understanding of prolabel.
 Please first read the README page, and then take the tutorial.
-[A Tutorial For Sequence Labeling Project](https://github.com/chakki-works/doccano/wiki/A-Tutorial-For-Sequence-Labeling-Project).
+[A Tutorial For Sequence Labeling Project](https://github.com/quinnpertuit1/prolabel/wiki/A-Tutorial-For-Sequence-Labeling-Project).

 I hope you are having a great day!

 ## Contribution

-As with any software, doccano is under continuous development.
+As with any software, prolabel is under continuous development.
 If you have requests for features, please file an issue describing your request.
 Also, if you want to see work towards a specific feature, feel free to contribute by working towards it.
 The standard procedure is to fork the repository, add a feature, fix a bug, then file a pull request that your changes are to be merged into the main repository and included in the next release.

 Here are some tips might be helpful.
-[How to Contribute to Doccano Project](https://github.com/chakki-works/doccano/wiki/How-to-Contribute-to-Doccano-Project)
+[How to Contribute to Doccano Project](https://github.com/quinnpertuit1/prolabel/wiki/How-to-Contribute-to-Doccano-Project)

 ## Contact

 For help and feedback, please feel free to contact [the author](https://github.com/Hironsan).

-**If you are favorite to doccano, please follow my [GitHub](https://github.com/Hironsan) and [Twitter](https://twitter.com/Hironsan13) account.**
+**If you are favorite to prolabel, please follow my [GitHub](https://github.com/Hironsan) and [Twitter](https://twitter.com/Hironsan13) account.**